People with a particular religious affiliation

 -

-Status of women — in Orthodox Judaism women have no formal role in liturgy.
-But the fact that being a Jew is determined through the matriarchal line is an important factor in family relationships.
+Status of women — although in Orthodox Judaism women have no formal role in the liturgy, the fact that being a Jew is determined through the matriarchal line is an important factor in family relationships.

 -